GUP Modified Hawking Radiation in Bumblebee Gravity: Greybody Factors of SBHBGM

-In this section, we shall first derive the effective potentials of the scalar and fermion perturbations in the geometry of the SBHBGT.
-Then, the obtained effective potentials will be used for computing the greybody factors of the SBHBGT.
+In this section, we shall first derive the effective potentials of the scalar and fermion perturbations in the geometry of the SBHBGM.
+Then, the obtained effective potentials will be used for computing the greybody factors of the SBHBGM.
 The results will be depicted with some plots and discussed.